Hispaniolan solenodon: Description

 Hispaniolan solenodons have patches of skin rich in apocrine glands on the thighs.
 The secretions of these glands are used in communication between individuals.

 Distribution and habitat

-Hispaniolan solenodona are found only on the island of Hispaniola, in the Dominican Republic and parts of southern Haiti.
+Hispaniolan solenodons are found only on the island of Hispaniola, in the Dominican Republic and parts of southern Haiti.
 Their habitat is usually undisturbed moist forest below 1000 m elevation, although they are sometimes found at higher altitudes or close to developed agricultural land.
 There are two recognised subspecies: